Booligoosh/codetheweb.blog/_posts/2017-10-14-links-images-about-file-paths.md

 ---
 Links and images are two of the most common elements in HTML.
 Learn how to use them along with file paths in this article...

 In my last article, I talked about some [common HTML elements][last-post].
 Two elements that I left out were images and links.
 But why?
-Images and links both require and understanding of file paths.
+Images and links both require an understanding of file paths.

 > **NOTE:** I highly reccomend reading [How the internet works][how-the-internet-works] first, as it will help you understand file paths better.
 Also, to follow along with the previews in this article it would be helpful to have read [Practice web development on your computer][set-up].